Digital marketing for small businesses: starter guide

 Key takeaways

-• Apply controlled experimentation by testing different digital marketing tactics with small budgets, tracking what works, and doubling down on the winners rather than spreading resources across all channels at once.
+- Start with controlled experimentation: test different digital marketing tactics with small budgets, track what works, and double down on the winners rather than spreading resources across every channel at once.

-• Prioritize claiming and optimizing your Google Business Profile as your first step, since it provides immediate local search visibility and serves as a foundation for other digital marketing efforts.
+- Claim and optimize your Google Business Profile as your first step.
+It provides immediate local search visibility and serves as a foundation for other digital marketing efforts.

-• Start with free tactics like SEO and organic social media to build momentum, then gradually add paid advertising once you understand what resonates with your audience and can measure clear returns on investment.
+- Begin with free tactics like SEO and organic social media to build momentum, then add paid advertising once you understand what resonates with your audience and can measure clear returns on investment.

 What is digital marketing?